 To install the Sphinx, make sure that a relatively recent version of Python 3.
-Installing sphinx and other dependencies is easiest with pip, just run pip install -r requirements.txt in the UncertainSCI/docs folder and the relavent python dependencies, including Sphinx, will be installed.
+Installing sphinx and other dependencies is easiest with pip, just run in the UncertainSCI/docs folder and the relavent python dependencies, including Sphinx, will be installed.